 Chor Leoni’s 2016 recording Wandering Heart was a featured CD for Minnesota Public Radio and WFMT Chicago, and received a perfect five-star rating from the UK’s prestigious Choir and Organ magazine and was a featured CD for Minnesota Public Radio and WFMT Chicago.
 The choir’s 2018 Christmas recording Star of Wonder was also a featured CD on Minnesota Public Radio.

 Chor Leoni prides itself on its musical ambassadorship for Vancouver and Canada and has performed at major festivals and concert venues across Canada and the United States.
-Internationally, the choir has shared its music in Singapore, Bali, Italy, Croatia, Bosnia, Germany, and the Czech Republic.
+The choir has also shared its music in Singapore, Bali, Italy, Croatia, Bosnia and Herzegovina, Germany, and the Czech Republic.

 Chor Leoni champions new music and has commissioned hundreds of pieces for male choir, ranging from pop and folksong arrangements to modern works.
-The ensemble has commissioned works by notable composers such as Zachary Wadsworth, Jocelyn Morlock, Ēriks Ešenvalds, Bob Chilcott, Imant Raminsh, R. Murray Schafer, Stephen Chatman, Malcolm Forsyth, Bruce Sled, and Steven Smith, among others.
+In 2018 the choir appointed Zachary Wadsworth as its first-ever Composer-in-Residence for a three-year term.
+The ensemble has commissioned works by notable composers such as Jocelyn Morlock, Ēriks Ešenvalds, Bob Chilcott, Imant Raminsh, R. Murray Schafer, Stephen Chatman, Malcolm Forsyth, Bruce Sled, Steven Smith, and Zachary Wadsworth, among others.